Improving ASP.NET Core Security By Putting Your Cookies On A Diet

 Why using a session store improves security

-As discussed, when you sign out, the cookie is removed from the browser by default.
-However, the cookie is still valid and can be reused until its content expires.
 By introducing the session store, the entry stored in it is automatically removed at sign-out.
 This means that even if the cookie is stolen, it can’t be reused!
 The cookie handler does this for us automatically.

 Further possibilities